use-ink/ink-docs/docs/basics/debugging.md

 | grep runtime::contracts
 ```

-This command replays the last block with trace-level logging enabled.
+This command replays the block with trace-level logging enabled.
 By filtering the output with `runtime::contracts`, you can view all the contract calls in the block:

 ```
 runtime::contracts           TRACE: call ExportedFunction::Call account: , input_data: [246, 118, 44, 201]